siddolo/Alt9SoftSerial/README.md

 Alt9SoftSerial Library
 ======================

-Emulates a additional 9 bit serial port on an Arduino, allowing you to communicate with another 9 bit serial device.
+Emulates a additional 9 bit serial port on an Arduino allowing you to communicate with another 9 bit serial device.

 To learn more about 9 bit serial visit [What Is 9-Bit Data